“The phoenix hope

 - Don’t binge.
 During a flare, it’s easy to think, “Screw it!
 I feel awful anyway, I’m going to do whatever I want.”
 And then you binge on bad food, which unfortunately amplifies and lengthens the flare.
 It may be called comfort food, but it really should be called pain-inducing food.
 You deserve better.
 Choose healing foods instead that provide the real comfort, instead.

 - Detoxify: Health is a constant balance of nourishment and detoxification, and during a flare, you need support in both areas.
-Try one of these gentle methods: a detox bath, dry skin brushing or castor oil packs.
+Try a gentle detoxifying bath.

 - Cry.
 I remember once when I was fighting back tears, a wise woman said to me, “Tears are healing, so don’t fight them.
 Let them flow.”
 It’s true.
 Grief is part of the process.
 And tears are even detoxifying.

 - Laugh.
 This sounds counter-intuitive, right?
 How can you laugh when you feel awful?
 But this is the time you need to laugh the most.
-It’s a natural stress reliever and anti-inflammatory.
+It’s a natural pain reliever.
 Famed author, Norman Cousins, treated his ankylosing spondylitis through laughter therapy, saying it was the best pain relief he could find.
-So watch a funny movie or tv show, trusting that it’s medicine.
-Here’s a list I made of 25 things that make me laugh.
+So watch a funny movie or TV show, trusting that it’s medicine.
+Here’s a list of 25 things that make me laugh.

 - Practice self-love.
 During flares, we can get very angry with our bodies, feeling like they’re attacking.
 But our bodies are doing the best they can to heal, and they need our love in these moments more than ever.
 In spite of what the doctors may say, our bodies are our allies, not our enemies.